San José, Mora, Costa Rica

 What if I’ve never worked with psilocybin before?

-That’s completely fine.
+That’s completely ok.
 The retreat is designed for both beginners and experienced practitioners.
 The first ceremony is an “intro handshake journey,” which allows you to meet the medicine gently before stepping into a deeper macro-journey later in the week.

 Is this retreat religious?